aerogear/aerogear-unifiedpush-server/website/docs/configuring_variants.md

  > ![Set App ID](assets/ios/SetAppId.png)

 In the next screen confirm your new App ID, and double check that the _Push Notifications_ option is enabled.
 Afterwards click the _Register_ button!
-Now you are Done.
-Finally, click on on the newly created App ID.
-After clicking on it, ensure that the _Push Notifications_ capability is enable and click on the _Configure_ button close to that.
+Then, click on on the newly created App ID, and ensure that the _Push Notifications_ capability is enable and click on the _Configure_ button close to that.
 The following screen will appear: